nextstrain/janus/README.md

 ### Usage

-Edit `config.json` to Configure which viruses, lineages, and resolutions to build.
+Edit `config.json` to configure which viruses, lineages, and resolutions to build.

 ```bash